 DO YOU REMEMBER THE MOMENT YOU FIRST WANTED TO BE A PROFESSIONAL RACER?

 “When I first started karting, I did it more as a hobby.
 Then when I was 12 or 13, I started doing the British Championships and I decided I wanted to do this professionally.
 Then, it was like a dream — realistically I’m never going to move out of karting back then.
-In 2022, I moved out of karting.
-It was to do W Series and then F1 ACADEMY started.
+In 2022, I moved out of karting and then F1 ACADEMY started.

 READ MORE: Round 5 in Review: Feeling the heat and running the streets